-There is an overwhelming consensus among the local Chinese community that Dabao Jiaozi is the best place for home-style dumplings in Budapest.
+There is consensus within the local Chinese community that Dabao Jiaozi is the place to go for home-style dumplings in Budapest.
 This is quite a statement in a city where more than 30,000 Chinese people live.
-Before moving to its current location in Budapest's Chinatown in 2018, Dabao was a takeout-only venue hidden on the upper floor of a beaten-down commerical building.
+Before moving to its current location in Budapest's Chinatown, Dabao was a takeout-only venue hidden on in a beaten-down commerical building.

-Takeout continues to be key to DaBao's business, but the current location, puritan though it may be, also caters to sitdown customers.
+Takeout continues to be a big part of DaBao's business, but the current location, puritan though it may be, also caters to sitdown customers.
 Dabao makes Shandong-style dumplings, which means that the wrappers are thick and doughy.
-There are only two varieties: the base filling consist of ground pork and shrimp, to which comes either napa cabbage or shredded Chinese chives.
+There are only two varieties, both with the same base filling of ground pork and shrimp: napa cabbage or shredded Chinese chives.
 I'm slightly in favor of the chive-version, but there isn't much of a flavor difference, and they're both very good.

-While waiting for your order, cast a glance into Dabao's kitchen.
-On most days, you will see a cheery group of Chinese women sitting around a mound of dough, flattening, stuffing, and folding it with incredibly efficiency.
+While waiting for your order, cast a glance into Dabao's kitchen where on most days you will see a cheery group of Chinese women sitting around a mound of dough, flattening, stuffing, and folding it with incredible efficiency.
 15 pieces, which will easily appease the average appetite, cost €5.
-Dabao also serves noodle soups, but there exist better restaurants in the area for those, so you're best off sticking to what they do best here.
+Dabao also serves noodle soups, but for those there are better restaurants in the area, so you're best off sticking to what they do best here.